oliverkwebb/webephem/README.md

 * Brightness (Magnitude)
 * Distance
 * Angular Size

+It's catalog contains the moon, sun, planets, and about 100 common stars

 It supports outputs in json, csv, and plain text.
 It can also generate tables of output: